Shinji Mikami: Clover Studio and God Hand (2004–2007)

-After the success of Resident Evil 4, Mikami left Studio 4 and was transferred over to and originally established Clover Studio in July 2004, which employed an all-star lineup of Capcom development talent, including Atsushi Inaba (producer of Steel Battalion and Viewtiful Joe), and Hideki Kamiya (Devil May Cry director).
+After the success of Resident Evil 4, Mikami left Studio 4 and was transferred over to and originally established Clover Studio in July 2004, which employed an all-star lineup of Capcom development talent, including Atsushi Inaba (Steel Battalion and Viewtiful Joe producer), and Hideki Kamiya (Devil May Cry director).
 At Clover, Mikami directed God Hand, a beat 'em up comedy game that parodies American and Japanese pop culture.
 It was released in Japan on September 14, 2006, and on October 10, 2006, in North America.
 After Clover Studio closed in 2007, Mikami joined Seeds Inc, now known as PlatinumGames, the newly formed successor of his former studio.
-PlatinumGames is composed of several of Mikami's former Capcom colleagues, including Hideki Kamiya, Atsushi Inaba, Yuta Kimura, Nao Ueda, Mari Shimazaki and Masami Ueda.
+PlatinumGames is composed of several of Mikami's former Capcom colleagues, including Hideki Kamiya (until 2023), Atsushi Inaba, Yuta Kimura, Nao Ueda, Mari Shimazaki and Masami Ueda.

+While working at Seeds (which would later merge with ODD to become PlatinumGames) the company was overwhelmingly understaffed, so Mikami sent his entire team to join the team led by Hideki Kamiya.
+As a result, he was left with no work to do besides attending meetings three times a week.
+For the first year or so, he was effectively stuck in a madogiwa zoku position.
+He considers that period the second worst nadir of his career, though not as bad as his time spent as a producer at Capcom.
+The experience once again reaffirmed his love for developing games in a hands-on role.